ThoughtWorksStudios/eb_deployer/README.md

 and you are done!

 Later tutorials coming soon will cover
-* how to setup multiple environment suites: production, staging, and how to manage configurations for them
 * how to setup RDS or other AWS resource and share them between blue green environments

 Take a look at code if you can not wait for the documentation.